dceban1998/Firefox-Classic-Photon/README.md

 5. (Optional) If you like the "Dark blue" colored tab-bar, you can install this theme: https://addons.mozilla.org/en-US/firefox/addon/photon-default-theme-ink

 ### Sources
 I used the code from other repositories and then just added some small tweaks to polish the design.
+Thanks to the amazing people who have worked on these tweaks.
 https://github.com/pellaeon/firefox-91plus-photon-userchrome
 https://github.com/MrOtherGuy/firefox-csshacks